cl0ver012/Amazon-Scraper/README.md

 ![Amazon Scraper](https://i.imgur.com/7DlRO8Q.png)

-Functionality: scraping multiple amazon web pages for your item, setting a price range for your item, csv output, and more!
+Functionality: scraping multiple amazon web pages for your item, setting a price range for your item, csv/json output, and more!

 ## Technology Needed: